Mr-P-D/Qualys---Report-Fetch-Via-API/README.md

 <br> Basic authorization is used in the script:
 <br> Replace dXNlcm5hbWU6cGFzc3dvcmQ= with your Qualys Cloud Platform Credentials in username:password base64 encoded format.
+<br> Example:
-<br> Example: if your username is prasad and password is qualys then you have to encode prasad:password in base64 and then use that encoded string instead of dXNlcm5hbWU6cGFzc3dvcmQ= in the code.
+<br> if your username is prasad and password is qualys then you have to encode prasad:password in base64 and then use that encoded string instead of dXNlcm5hbWU6cGFzc3dvcmQ= in the code.

 Once above changes are done, You should be able to get CSV output of the TemplateID as expected.